yrezgui/ionic-rocket/documentation/FAQ.md

 It depends on your need.
 Ionic Rocket is just a boilerplate for now.
 It doesn't provide a powerful CLI commands like Yeoman generators.
 If you have the same stack as Ionic Rocket and you don't want to lose time, it's perfect.
 Otherwise Yeoman can be considered as an alternative.

-* **Why LESS while Ionic Framework is using SASS ?**

-Even if I am on Mac, Ruby has bad performances on Windows and I didn't want to develop a boilerplate only for Unix users.
-You have to know that the difference between LESS and SASS isn't big.
-The cool thing with SASS is the [Compass Framework](http://compass-style.org/).
-The equivalent for LESS is [LESS HAT](http://lesshat.madebysource.com/).

 * **Why Jade instead of HTML ?**

 When you work with big HTML pages, it's a pain to debug because it's too verbose.
 Jade fix that problem.
 But you can develop pages in HTML, the built system works with it too.